-This comprises the liner notes for Vehlinggo Presents: 5 Years, the compilation that you can find here and on streaming services such as Apple and Spotify.
+This comprises the liner notes for Vehlinggo Presents: 5 Years, the compilation that you can find here on digital, tape and CD, and on streaming services such as Apple and Spotify.
 It’s also embedded below.

 Table of Contents